 Official copies of Muskingum College transcripts bearing the College seal and the Registrar's signature are sent directly to schools or organizations upon the written request of the students or alumni.
-Upon written request individuals may also receive official copies of the transcript which are stamped Issued to Student.
-There is no charge for currently enrolled students.
-The fee for an official transcript for the first copy is \$5.00 per request; all additional copies are \$2.00, within the same request.
+Upon written request, individuals may also receive official copies of the transcript which are stamped "Issued to Student".
+The fee for an official transcript is \$5.00 per copy.
 Checks must be payable to Muskingum College before the transcript is sent.